Craft.io allows you to set up two-way synchronization with GitLab. The following instructions will take you step by step through the setup.

 Click to add the webhook.

-At times you may want to update or send a single story to GitLab.
-This can be a new story that you created or one that you updated.
-You can do this from the GitLab section in the story’s right panel:
+At times you may want to update or send a single item to GitLab.
+This can be a new item that you created or one that you updated.
+You can do this from the GitLab section in the item's right panel:

-Click Sync Item to sync the story to GitLab.
+Click Sync Item to sync the item to GitLab.

 Click the GitLab issue ID to open the corresponding issue in GitLab.